 You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Anthem Medicare Preferred (PPO) with Senior Rx Plus.
+We are required to cover all Part A and Part B services.
+However, cost sharing and provider access in this plan differ from Original Medicare.

-There are different types of Medicare health plans.
 Anthem Medicare Preferred (PPO) with Senior Rx Plus is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
 Like all Medicare health plans, this Medicare Advantage PPO is approved by Medicare and run by a private company.
 In addition, your retiree drug coverage includes non-Medicare supplemental drug coverage provided by your Senior Rx Plus benefits.

 Coverage under this Plan qualifies as Qualifying Health Coverage (QHC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/affordable-care-act/individuals-and-families for more information.
+Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/ affordable-care-act/individuals-and-families for more information.

-Section 1.2 What is the Evidence of Coverage booklet about?
+Section 1.2 What is the Evidence of Coverage document about?

-This Evidence of Coverage booklet explains how to get your Medicare medical care and prescription drugs covered through our plan.
-This booklet explains your rights and responsibilities, what is covered, and what you pay as a member of the plan.
+This Evidence of Coverage document explains how to get your medical care and prescription drugs.
+It explains your rights and responsibilities, what is covered, what you pay as a member of the plan, and how to file a complaint if you are not satisfied with a decision or treatment.

-This booklet explains benefits you have under your Medicare prescription drug coverage (also referred to as Group Part D) and your non-Medicare supplemental drug coverage.
+This document explains benefits you have under your Medicare prescription drug coverage (also referred to as Group Part D) and your non-Medicare supplemental drug coverage.
 We will refer to your complete drug coverage as your "retiree drug coverage" or "your plan."
 Your retiree drug coverage includes basic coverage provided by Group Part D and supplemental coverage provided by Senior Rx Plus.